Sebbs128/Florio/README.md

 - [Text: https://www.gutenberg.org/files/56200/56200-0.txt](https://www.gutenberg.org/files/56200/56200-0.txt)

 The Project Gutenberg license is available at [https://www.gutenberg.org/license](https://www.gutenberg.org/license)

+Project Gutenberg credits production of their transcriptions to Greg Lindahl, Steve Bush, Barbara Magni and the Online Distributed Proofreading Team at (http://www.pgdp.net).

 Portions of the Project Gutenberg transcription are reproduced in this git repository for the purposes of documenting and testing functionality.